VKristoffersen/vkristoffersen/README.md

 ## Hi there 👋

+Welcome to my Github profile!
+I'm currently pursueing a career in academics, but I also like doing projects related to the application of machine learning in my spare time.
+I've created this profile as a way to demonstrate my portfolio, and as a reminder to keep improving.

+I wonder how you found the page?
+Reach out and tell me about it.

 <!--
 **VKristoffersen/vkristoffersen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.